MatthewStanciu/music-timer/README.md

 # timer-now-playing
 Displays a timer alongside the current song playing in Spotify.
-The first Next.js project (that I'm aware of) to implement OAuth authentication using only Next.js API Routes.
+The first Next.js project to implement OAuth authentication using only Next.js API Routes.
 Fontend by [@lachlanjc](https://github.com/lachlanjc) 💖

 ## To run locally
 1. Download this project